 The use of cover crops is not without some potential challenges.
-Many annual cover crops must be mowed before they produce viable seeds which could become weeds.
+Many annual cover crops must be mowed before they produce viable seed which could become weeds.
 Some cover crops have allelopathic properties that can have negative effects on the cash crops that follow.
-Large amounts of cover crop residues can cause significant problems during seeding of the next crop.
+Large amounts of cover crop residue can cause significant problems during seeding of the next crop.
 Precision planters are particularly sensitive to seedbed conditions with excessive crop residues.
-Nitrogen can be tied up during decomposition of incorporated fibrous plant material to the detriment of the cash crop.
+Nitrogen can be tied up during decomposition of fibrous plant material to the detriment of the cash crop.
 Poorly selected cover crops can attract, stimulate or harbour pests that can negatively impact the following cash crop.
-Some cover crops can benefit pests that could have a negative effect on the current or follow-up crops.
 Therefore, it is very important to consult a Barenbrug technical advisor during your selection process.